-The problem is that if your scene has dark areas (rocks, cliffs, caves or any other element of the landscape that light hasn’t illuminated), increasing the ISO results in an noise bump in those areas.
+The problem is that if your scene has dark areas (rocks, cliffs, caves or any other element of the landscape that light hasn't illuminated), increasing the ISO results in a noise bump in those areas.

 Therefore, to capture more light in this particular case and, considering that part of the elements of your composition don't move at all, you get a better result if you take a longer exposure.

 In addition to this, if there is water, clouds or other natural elements that are moving in your composition, you get a beautiful silky effect.

 On the contrary, a high ISO allows you to shoot using a faster shutter speed if you happen to be indoors without using flash or take a night shot where you want the stars to be big bright spots (no trails).

 One of the obvious situations in which it's essential to use a high ISO is night photography.

 Imagine that you want to capture a landscape scene that shows an outstanding rock formation in the foreground, and in the composition you also want to include the Milky Way.

 Take the picture using the largest aperture (smallest f number) of your lens.
 By doing this you allow the sensor to capture more light.